nishuileabhain/poker/README.md

 UX
 User Stories

-As a new user, I want ton learn the basic rules of poker.
+As a new user, I want to learn the basic rules of poker.

 As a returning user, I want to refresh my skills and clarify which hands take priority.